monk-io/docs/docs/cli/monkd.md

 ### MacOS `launchd`

-To setup Monk as a service on macOS, create a config file like the one presented below and substitute the path to `monkd` binary for `PATH_TO_MONKD_BINARY`.
+To setup MonkOS as a service on macOS, create a config file like the one presented below and substitute the path to `monkd` binary for `PATH_TO_MONKD_BINARY`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>